noobshow/terms/privacy/eu.md

 If you elect to not provide Personal Data in optional fields it may limit your ability to use our Services.
 We may retrieve additional Personal Data about you from third parties and other identification/verification services such as credit bureaus.
 In addition, we may collect Personal Data from you in other ways including emails, surveys, and other forms of communication.
 Once you begin using our Services through your Stripe account, we will keep records of your transactions and collect information of your other activities related to our Services.

-This Personal Data described above will be shared and disclosed only as described below in Section 4 (“Sharing and Disclosure of Personal Data”).
+This Personal Data described above will be shared and disclosed only as described below in Section 4 ("Sharing and Disclosure of Personal Data").

 ## Website Visitors